Rapid PTSD and trauma relief in 1-5 sessions.

 A 90-minute Accelerated Resolution Therapy session is $500.

 ART sessions are $500 per session.
 Each session runs as long as needed to complete the protocol, typically 60-90 minutes.
-The average length of treatment is 3-4 sessions for most issues.
+The average treatment duration is 3-4 sessions for most issues, but it’s not uncommon to complete treatment in just one session.

 Total investment for most clients: $1,500-$2,500.